jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 the Nominating Committee except as otherwise specifically instructed in writing.
-Members with the power to vote may submit nominations for additional candidates from the floor at the annual meeting, but for such nominations from the floor to be valid a noticed by not less than seven members, giving the names of such nominees, must first be filed with the Secretary not later than ten days prior to the date of the annual meeting.
+Members with the power to vote may submit nominations for additional candidates from the floor at the annual meeting, but for such nominations from the floor to be valid a notice by not less than seven members, giving the names of such nominees, must first be filed with the Secretary not later than ten days prior to the date of the annual meeting.
 The Secretary shall mail to each voting member, at